A creative inquiry into shame, spontaneity, freedom, self consciousness and our inner critic.

 The next workshop is:

-Playing at the Edge: Exploring the Inner Critic
+Playing at the Edge: Dancing with our Inner Critic

 8th-9th March 2018